 - a.
-Only full-time, tenure track faculty with terminal degrees in economics are eligible to share in the summer session allocations. - b.
-Faculty granted a two or more consecutive semester unpaid leave are not eligible for a department summer allocation in the state fiscal year(s) for which the leave is granted. - 2.
-Remuneration and Funding Priorities.
-Department summer positions will be maintained with the following rules and initializing values: - a.
-A minimum of four courses will be taught;
+Only full-time, tenure track faculty members with terminal degrees in economics are eligible to share in the summer and J-term session allocations. - b.
+Faculty members granted a two or more consecutive semester unpaid leave are not eligible for a department summer or J-term allocation in the state fiscal year(s) for which the leave is granted.